Spark NLP

 Spark NLP is an open-source text processing library for advanced natural language processing for the Python, Java and Scala programming languages.
 The library is built on top of Apache Spark and its Spark ML library.

-Its purpose is to provide an API for natural language processing pipelines that implements recent academic research results as production-grade, scalable, and trainable software.
+Its purpose is to provide an API for natural language processing pipelines that implement recent academic research results as production-grade, scalable, and trainable software.
 The library offers pre-trained neural network models, pipelines, and embeddings, as well as support for training custom models.

 Features

-The design of the library make use of the concept of a pipeline which is an ordered set of text annotators.
+The design of the library makes use of the concept of a pipeline which is an ordered set of text annotators.
 Out of the box annotators include, tokenizer, normalizer, stemming, lemmatizer, regular expression, TextMatcher, chunker, DateMatcher, SentenceDetector, DeepSentenceDetector, POS tagger, ViveknSentimentDetector, sentiment analysis, named entity recognition, conditional random field annotator, deep learning annotator, spell checking and correction, dependency parser, typed dependency parser, document classification, and language detection.

-The Models Hub is a platform for sharing open-source as well as licensed pretrained models and pipelines.
-It includes pre-trained pipelines with tokenization, lemmatization, part-of-speech tagging, and named entity recognition exist for more than thirteen languages; word embeddings including GloVe, ELMo, BERT, ALBERT, XLNet, Small BERT, and ELECTRA; sentence embeddings including Universal Sentence Embeddings (USE) and Language Agnostic BERT Sentence Embeddings (LaBSE).
+The Models Hub is a platform for sharing open-source as well as licensed pre-trained models and pipelines.
+It includes pre-trained pipelines with tokenization, lemmatization, part-of-speech tagging, and named entity recognition that exist for more than thirteen languages; word embeddings including GloVe, ELMo, BERT, ALBERT, XLNet, Small BERT, and ELECTRA; sentence embeddings including Universal Sentence Embeddings (USE) and Language Agnostic BERT Sentence Embeddings (LaBSE).
 It also includes resources and pre-trained models for more than two hundred languages.
 Spark NLP base code includes support for East Asian languages such as tokenizers for Chinese, Japanese, Korean; for right-to-left languages such as Urdu, Farsi, Arabic, Hebrew and pre-trained multilingual word and sentence embeddings such as LaUSE and a translation annotator.